ryuKKu-/CodingKata/Refactoring/README.md

 Info : the database and the session is a stub which throws an exception.

-## 2 - Setup Host
+## 2 - Exercice 2
 If you have time, please try to setup and configure an host in CodingKata.Console/Program.cs using the current solution.
-The goal of configuring this host is to use GetWalletsByUser and GetWalletDetails methods in the cleanest way possible.
+The goal of configuring this host is to use GetMoneyPotsByUser and GetWalletDetails methods in the cleanest way possible.